ItsFadinG/ItsFadinG.github.io/_posts/2021-08-30-I owe your Request-HTTP-Request-Smuggling-leads-to-Full-Accounts-takeover.md

 ### **Validating**

-I started now to validate if the vulnerability exits of its just a false positive.
-I send the following request:
+I started now to validate if the vulnerability exits or it is just a false positive.
+I sent the following request:

 ```
 POST / HTTP/1.1